Final Fantasy VII: Related media and merchandise

 The world of Final Fantasy VII is explored further in the Compilation of Final Fantasy VII, a series of games, animated features, and short stories.
 The first title in the Compilation is the mobile game Before Crisis, a prequel focusing on the Turks' activities six years before the original game.
 The CGI film sequel Advent Children, set two years after the game, was the first title announced but the second to be released.
 Special DVD editions of the film included Last Order, an original video animation that recounts the destruction of Nibelheim.
 Dirge of Cerberus and its mobile phone counterpart, Dirge of Cerberus Lost Episode: Final Fantasy VII, are third-person shooters set one year after Advent Children.
 Dirge focuses on the backstory of Vincent Valentine, whose history was left mostly untold in Final Fantasy VII.
 The most recent title is the PlayStation Portable game Crisis Core, an action role-playing game that centers on Zack's past.

 Releases not under the Compilation label include Maiden Who Travels the Planet, which follows Aerith's journey in the Lifestream after her death, taking place concurrently with the second half of the original game.
 In 1998, the Official Final Fantasy VII Strategy Guide was licensed by SquareSoft and published by Brady Games.
 Final Fantasy VII Snowboarding is a mobile port of the snowboard minigame featured in the original game, featuring different courses for the player to tackle.
-The game is downloadable on V Cast-compatible mobile phones and was first made available in 2005 in Japan and North America.
+The game is downloadable on V Cast-compatible mobile phones and was first made available on March 15, 2005 in North America and in Japan on November 10, 2008.

 Final Fantasy VII G-Bike is a mobile game released for iOS and Android in December 2014, based on the motorbike minigame featured in the original game.
 In September 2007, Square Enix published Final Fantasy VII 10th Anniversary Ultimania.
 This book is an in-depth compilation of FFVII story-line and artwork.
-The Universal Studios Theme Park in Japan is developing a Final Fantasy VII themed virtual reality attraction.
+In 2018, Universal Studios Japan opened a Final Fantasy VII-themed virtual reality attraction.